Blakesley, Colin Phillip Interview

 Did they take your leg away and put it through the machine?

-Oh definitely.
 Oh, definitely, yes, yes.
 Once upon a time … I have been lifted in by the forklift.
-I’ll never do that again, that was so embarrassing.
+I’d never do that again, that was so embarrassing.
 [Chuckles] So embarrassing.
 But they insisted; they wouldn’t let me walk up the steps.
 That was the old Air New Zealand … just about DC3 models … but now I have no trouble walking up and down the steps.

 But I did take Jack Foote to Dunedin.
 He wanted to see Dunedin, and he wanted to go to a conference, so we made him a delegate to come along with me to a conference in Dunedin.
-And I chaperoned Jack all the way in a wheelchair; and we landed in Christchurch as a bit of an over stop [stopover] for the next plane.
-We get back on the plane ready to go, and we’re heading back to Wellington.
-Got on the wrong plane.
+And I chaperoned Jack all the way in the wheelchair.
+We landed in Christchurch as a bit of an over stop [stopover] for the next plane.
+We get back on the plane ready to go, and we’re heading back to Wellington – we’re on the wrong plane.
 Poor old Jack had been stuck in a little narrow wheelchair; shovelled into the plane; shovelled onto the seat by the window; then I got in beside him.
 He accepted it, he was well in his seventies then.

 Did you get to Dunedin?

-We got back off the plane again; onto the right plane and went to Dunedin.
-And he thoroughly enjoyed himself.
-These are pictures which I’ve got somewhere.
-He passed away many years ago, and so did his wife – she’s [was] a lovely lady.
+We got back off the plane again, onto the right plane and went to Dunedin.
+And he thoroughly enjoyed himself – these are pictures which I’ve got somewhere.
+He passed away a few years ago, and so did his wife – she’s [was] a lovely lady.
 But Jack wanted to see the Larnach Castle; it was one of our tour trips on the conference, and he wanted to see up the top.
 He said, “How can we get up there, Colin?”
-I said, “Well, I don’t know about ‘we’”, I said, “I can.”
-And two … Lorraine’s husband …
+I said, “Well, I don’t know about ‘we’.”
+I said, “I can.”
+And Lorraine’s husband …

 Lorraine Peacock?